tjhunter/dds_py/doc_source/index.md

 ## Requirements

-`dds` is officially supported for Python versions 3.6 to 3.8.
-It is also working on Python 3.9 but not officially supported for that version, due to library incompatibilities for major applications (parquet decoding).
+`dds` is officially supported for Python versions 3.6 to 3.9.

 `dds` has one requirement: